 - Multilingual website

-- No market orders or forward contracts
+- No market orders, forward contracts, or scheduled transfers

 - Do you think Azimo has an edge over Paypal?